Our Rescue

+The organization was founded in 2013 by Tim Ballard.
+Its early work was later dramatized in the 2023 film Sound of Freedom, which was inspired by Ballard’s efforts at the formation of Operation Underground Railroad.
+In 2023, Ballard resigned as CEO.

 History

 2013–2022: Early years

 Operation Underground Railroad was founded in 2013 by Tim Ballard.
 According to Ballard, he was frustrated with the lack of strategies employed to rescue kidnapped and trafficked children in underdeveloped nations, and the inability to prosecute offenders in non-U.S. related cases.
 He left government service in October 2013 to found Operation Underground Railroad.

 In 2014, Our Rescue participated in a sting operation in Cartagena, Colombia.
-Utah Attorney General Sean Reyes joined the organisation during the operation.

 Between 2015 and 2018, Our Rescue donated more than $170,000 to Washington State Patrol's "Net Nanny" sting program.
 The money was used for "additional detectives, hotels, food and overtime".
 Sergeant Carlos Rodriguez, the initiator of the sting program arranged positive media coverage for Our Rescue, solicited donations for them, and, upon his retirement in 2019, was employed by Our Rescue as their domestic coordinator.